Ewan Horrocks

 Ewan Horrocks is an English actor.
-He has appeared in the historical drama series Domina as Drusus (2021–2023) and in the Netflix series The Last Kingdom as Ælfweard of Wessex (2022).
+On television, he appeared in the Sky Atlantic series Domina (2021–2023), the Netflix series The Last Kingdom (2022) and the Channel 4 series A Woman of Substance (2026).
+He starred in the film Truth & Treason (2025).

 Early life

 He was born and raised in Halifax, Yorkshire.
 He has one sister.
+Horrocks attended the Brooksbank School.
 He worked as a lifeguard in a local swimming pool prior to acting.
-Aged 16 years-old, he joined the National Youth Theatre and an acting school in Manchester.
+At age 16, he joined the National Youth Theatre.
+He went on to study at the Manchester School of Acting.

 Career

 Horrocks had his first television role playing young Drusus, the son of Livia Drusilla, in Roman historical Domina in 2021.

 In 2022, Horrocks played Ælfweard, the son of Edward the Elder.
 He reprised the role in the 2023 film The Last Kingdom: Seven Kings Must Die.

 In 2023, he was cast in The Yellow Tie alongside John Malkovich, playing a young Sergiu Celibidache, and the 20th-century European historical drama Miss Fallaci.
 In April 2025, he was reported to be joining Brenda Blethyn and Emmett J. Scanlan in a Channel 4 reboot of the Barbara Taylor Bradford bestselling novel, A Woman of Substance.